qbead/qbeadWebsite/content/book/book.md

 Here's a [list of the commands](/allcommands) for controlling the SpinWheel's LEDs.
 While this has been written for those who are discovering coding for the first time, it can also be used as a reference to create your own SpinWheel designs if you are comfortable with programming.
 We recommend using it as a reference as you are going through the adventures, either way!

 Throughout this guide we use a number of text formatting tools to bring attention to important conceps.
 Footnotes (actually hovernotes) are visible when you hover <span class="footnote">over dotted text like this<span>Such hovernotes frequently carry interesting additional information.</span></span>.
-Further reading blocks look as follows and
+Further reading blocks look as follows:

 ::: further-reading
-denote additional sources of information you might be interested in, either on our own website or elsewhere on the web.
+These boxes denote additional sources of information you might be interested in, either on our own website or elsewhere on the web.
 :::

-On a few occasions we have warning blocks like
+On a few occasions we have warning blocks:

 ::: warning
-which denote important considerations about health and device care that should be seen before attempting an activity.
+These denote important considerations about health and device care that should be seen before attempting an activity.
 :::

 We have a variety of interactive visualizations throughout these pages, that work well on desktop browsers like Firefox and Chrome.
 Lastly, we have many [code examples](/basics) in pages that explain how to program the device, [including some interactive simulations of the device with which you can play directly from the browser](/allcommands).